YuLinlin0828/YuLinlin0828.github.io/_pages/research.md

 - - - -

-## Alias method and MH based acceleration algorithm for Biterm Topic Model
+## Alias Method and MH Based Acceleration Algorithm for Biterm Topic Model
 #### July 2016 - May 2017
 * Implemented Biterm Topic Model (BTM) using java code as baseline.
 * Conducted some experiments of our new alogorithm to vertify its efficiency.
 * Fast BTM successfully reduces sampling complexity of BTM from O(K) to O(1).

 - - - -
-## The optimization of Blockchain confidential Transaction algorithm
+## The Optimization of Blockchain Confidential Transaction Algorithm
 #### Shanghai Jiao Tong University PRP project
 #### Sept.
 2017 - Mar.
 2018
 * Improved the operation efficiency and performance of the algorithm by optimizing the Homomorphic